 Users can view orders, but more importantly they can create orders in Sage CRM.
 In configuring the integration, inventory and pricing managed in Sage 100 synchronizes with Sage CRM’s inventory.
-This allows us to leverage use Sage CRM’s Quotes and Order modules, so that users (anywhere) can generated Quotes and Orders that, on approval, can be promoted into Sage 100’s Sales Order Module.
+This allows us to leverage use of Sage CRM’s Quotes and Order modules, so that users (anywhere) can generate Quotes and Orders that, on approval, can be promoted into Sage 100’s Sales Order Module.

 Users can create a Quote or Order from the context on an Opportunity, or directly from the Company Summary screen

 If a user has the correct rights, they can promote a Sage CRM Order to the Sage 100 Sales Order module.
-When this happens, the Sage 100 Order Reference write back to Sage CRM.
+When this happens, the Sage 100 Order Reference writes back to Sage CRM.

 In the set up of your system, we can import any existing vendor companies from Sage 100.

 New vendor companies created in Sage CRM can be promoted into Sage 100 (if the user has the correct permisions)